Pabag

-Pabag (𐭯𐭠𐭯𐭪𐭩, Pāpak/Pābag; New Persian: بابک Bābak) was an Iranian prince who ruled Istakhr, the capital of Pars, from 205 or 206 until his death sometime between 207 and 210.
+Pabag (𐭯𐭠𐭯𐭪𐭩, Pāpak/Pābag; بابک) was an Iranian prince who ruled Stakhr, the capital of Pars, from 205 or 206 until his death sometime between 207 and 210.
 He was the father, stepfather, grandfather, or father-in-law of Ardashir I, the founder of the Sasanian Empire.
 He was succeeded by his eldest son, Shapur.

 Background and state of Pars

 Pars (also known as Persis), a region in the southwestern Iranian plateau, was the homeland of a southwestern branch of the Iranian people, the Persians.
 It was also the birthplace of the first Iranian Empire, the Achaemenids.
 The region served as the center of the empire until its conquest by the Macedonian king Alexander the Great.
 Since the end of the 3rd or the beginning of the 2nd century BCE, Pars has been ruled by local dynasties subject to the Hellenistic Seleucid Empire.
 These dynasts held the ancient Persian title of frataraka ("leader, governor, forerunner"), which is also attested in the Achaemenid-era.
 Later, under the frataraka Wadfradad II (fl.
 138 BC), Pars was made a vassal of the Iranian Parthian (Arsacid) Empire.
 The frataraka were shortly afterwards replaced by the Kings of Persis, most likely at the accession of the Arsacid monarch Phraates II.
 Unlike the fratarakas, the Kings of Persis used the title of shah ("king") and laid the foundations for a new dynasty, which may be labelled the Darayanids.